-The Sky-Watcher Equinox 100 ED serves as my main telescope, both for visual and for astrophotography use.
+The Sky-Watcher Equinox 100 ED serves as my main telescope, both for visual use and for astrophotography.
 I purchased this scope from a local telescope dealer in an OTA-only package (no mount and tripod).

 Supplied eyepieces are also multi-coated

-For comparison, an 8×50 finderscope is just slightly larger than a typical 7×50 binoculars
+For comparison, this 8 x 50 finder scope is just slightly larger than a typical 7 x 50 binoculars.

-The OTA (Optical Tube Assembly) highlights a research-grade 4-in f/9 extra-low dispersion (ED) apochromatic (APO) lens design, which makes it highly suitable not only for visual observation but also for astrophotography.
+The Optical Tube Assembly (OTA) features a 4-in f/9 extra-low dispersion (ED) apochromatic (APO) lens design, which makes it highly suitable not only for visual observation but also for astrophotography.

 The high-transmission coatings of the objective lens is visible as a green tint in this image.